devtut/generate/docs/algorithm/edit-distance-dynamic-algorithm.md

 ---
-metaTitle: "Algorithm - Edit Distance Dynamic Algorithm"
+title: "Algorithm - Edit Distance Dynamic Algorithm"
 description: "Minimum Edits required to convert string 1 to string 2"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Edit Distance Dynamic Algorithm

 ## Minimum Edits required to convert string 1 to string 2

 The problem statement is like if we are given two string str1 and str2 then how many minimum number of operations can be performed on the str1 that it gets converted to str2.The Operations can be: